WMIA-FM

-WMIA-FM (93.9 MHz) is a hot adult contemporary radio station that is licensed to Miami Beach, Florida.
-The station is owned and operated by iHeartMedia.
-Its studios are located in Miramar, and the transmitter site is in Miami Gardens.
+WMIA-FM (93.9 FM) is a radio station licensed to Miami Beach, Florida.
+Owned and operated by iHeartMedia, it broadcasts a Spanish-language format featuring a mixture of Latin pop and English-language adult contemporary hits.

+Its studios are located in Pembroke Pines, and its transmitter site is in Miami Gardens.

 History

 Early years

 93.9 FM signed on the air December 1, 1948, as WLRD, the first standalone FM station in Miami.
 It was built by Alan Henry, Leo and Yvette Rosenson, doing business as the Mercantile Broadcasting Company; studios were in the Mercantile National Bank building at 420 Lincoln Road.
 The original 200 ft mast at 812 First Street was damaged in Hurricane King in 1950.
 Early programming was background music.

 The station became WAHR-FM in 1956 after the establishment of WAHR (1490 AM) two years prior.
 From this point, the FM primarily simulcast the AM.
 Both stations were sold to Community Service Broadcasting of Cincinnati in 1958, with the call letters changed to WMET-AM-FM, Four years later, WMBM-FM struck out on its own with a jazz format and changed its call sign to WMVJ ("Miami's Voice of Jazz").
 The change was reverted the next year, but it split off again as WGOS in 1966.
 Initially airing a gospel format, this changed to country "Wild Goose Country".
 In 1968, WGOS became WBUS; by 1970, it had turned the letters into business, airing a business news format.
 Three years later, WBUS flipped to progressive rock as "The Magic Bus".
 A jazz format returned in 1974, and the station hired Symphony Sid out of retirement for its air staff.